Features | Autodesk Media & Entertainment Collection

 Procedural USD

-Non-destructively assemble, organize, and edit USD assets with the flexibility of the Bifrost Graph.
+Non-destructively assemble, organise and edit USD assets with the flexibility of the Bifrost Graph.

 LookdevX